workerb-io/meta-json-generator/README.md

 ```
     [
         {   path: "/boards/option/lists",
-            description: "Display all the lists of the board"
+            description: "Display all the lists of the board",
+            iconPath: "options property if required to add icon for the folder"
         }
     ]
 ```